patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 «distribution» is probably supposed to mean: Not just a bunch of software cobbled together with more or less frequent upgrades, but an entire operating system that not only provides working software, but also the means to build that very software on a standard installation.
+(Such a system is technically described as _self hosting_.)
 A kernel can be compiled and installed with a single command.
 Thanks to the ports tree, the packages can be compiled easily and in a consistent way.
 I haven't tried _all_ Linux distributions, of course, but quality standards that high are certainly not the rule in the GNU/Linux world.
 (Debian and Arch, the Linux distributions I use the most and know the best, are still absolutely great operating systems.)

 # FreeBSD on the Desktop?